Blurro/MKArcadeGPDXTool/README.md

 *If submesh explanation doesn't make sense, just export some characters with the 'n' arg and open in these 3D programs to see how submeshes work*

 This is my first time making a tool for an overlooked model format like this and I've definitely learned some things.
-First custom character on its way!
+Sonic custom character on the way!

 I've only tested on my own PC/OS and people quite often (rip) have problems with my tools that I don't run into so please contact me on Discord @blurro if you have any issues or suggestions!
-3